Mark D. Steinberg

 Mark D. Steinberg (born June 8, 1953) is a historian, writer, and professor.
 He taught at Harvard University, Yale University, and the University of Illinois, Urbana-Champaign, from which he retired in 2021.
-He is the author of many books and articles on Russian history.
-He remains active as an author and advisor.
+He is the author of books and articles on Russian history and comparative urban history.

 Early life and education

 He was born in San Francisco, California.
 He received a B.A.
 (1978) from the University of California, Santa Cruz, followed by M.A (1982) and Ph.D.
 (1987) degrees in history from the University of California, Berkeley.
 At Illinois, from 1996 until his retirement in 2021, he held the position of Professor, Department of History at University of Illinois.
 He was also Professor in the Department of Slavic Languages and Literatures there (since 2005) and the Unit for Criticism and Interpretive Theory (since 2007); from 1998 to 2004 he was Director of their Russian, East European, and Eurasian Center.
 From August 2006 until August 2013, he was the editor of the interdisciplinary journal Slavic Review.

 Before coming to Illinois in 1996, he was an Assistant Professor of History at Harvard University from 1987 to 1989, and at Yale from 1989–1994, where he was promoted to Associate Professor (1994–96).